 We need to start supporting each other as mums.
 I used to put up a facade and I now realise that this was not helpful to myself, nor was it helpful to other mums around me, as by feigning this 'perfect mother' identity, I participated in the continuation of the 'perfect mother' facade.

-Now, this program and The Happy Mum Handbook is my attempt at showing mums, that it’s okay to feel the way you are sometimes.
+Now, the Be the Change program and The Happy Mum Handbook is my attempt at showing mums, that it's okay to feel the way you are sometimes.
 You are not an ogre if you get angry or make mistakes.
 All it means is that you have something to learn and new thinking to practice.

 Motherhood can be the greatest personal development of your life.
 You just need to stop hating on yourself so much and start looking at different resources that will teach you how to do things differently.